 [see: October 2019 Climate Summary Table | 2019 October Departure from Normal Temperature Map]

 Where we stand now:

-- The wet year of 2018 continues with seasonal precipitation totals (April 1 through October 30) ranked above the historical median over all but a portion of St. Louis County.
+- The wet year of 2019 continues with seasonal precipitation totals (April 1 through November 5) ranked above the historical median over all but a portion of St. Louis County.
 Most of the state is in the 85th percentile ranking for precipitation with large areas of central and southern Minnesota in the 95th percentile.
-Much of southern Minnesota was in the 98% ranking for the wettest growing season or nearly the wettest on record.
-Portions of northwest Minnesota fell short of the median, with a few areas ranked in the lowest 15 percentile.
+Much of southern Minnesota was in the 98% ranking for the growing season or nearly the wettest on record.

-- A touch of winter arrived in northeastern Minnesota in early November.
-Snow depths as of November 6 range from one to four inches in southern Minnesota and a around an inch or so in the far north.
+- A touch of winter arrived in southern Minnesota in early November.
+Snow depths as of November 7 range from one to four inches in southern Minnesota and a around an inch or so in the far north.

 [see: NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on November 1, depicted a small area of northwest Minnesota in the Abnormally Dry category.
-Only 5.4% of the state is included.
-Last year at this time, about 9% of the state was Abnormally Dry.
+- The U. S. Drought Monitor map released on November 7, depicts Minnesota free of any drought designation.
+Last year at this time, about 5% of the state was Abnormally Dry.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.